 Never heard about the Country Code Top Level Domain (ccTLD) before?
-While you may not know the name, your eyes have actually witnessed a lot of them, for example, Last.fm, About.me, and even Hongki.at had been adopting country-based domain names to brilliantly express their business purpose or niche, and even improve their branding and reputation!
+While you may not know the name, your eyes have witnessed a lot of them, for example, Last.fm, About.me, and even Hongki.at had been adopting country-based domain names to brilliantly express their business purpose or niche, and even improve their branding and reputation!

-In this post, we will be discussing the pros and cons of the ccTLD, and how to use it in a series of creative and engaging ways.
+In this post, we will be discussing the pros and cons of the ccTLD and how to use it in a series of creative and engaging ways.

 Why Should I Use ccTLD?

-Be careful though as Google treats certain ccTLD as generic Top Level Domain (gTLD), such as .tv or .me, but they could vary over time.
+Be careful, though, as Google treats certain ccTLD as generic Top Level Domain (gTLD), such as .tv or .me, but they could vary over time.

-How To Use ccTLD Creatively
+How to Use ccTLD Creatively?

-The trick that most well-branded companies applied on their ccTLD is definitely the Domain Hack, in which the webmaster turns the ccTLD into part of its brand name.
+The trick that most well-branded companies apply on their ccTLD is the Domain Hack, in which the webmaster turns the ccTLD into part of its brand name.
 Some of the best examples are Hongki.at, Instagr.am, Youtu.be, and Redd.it.
 You could even think of one before you start establishing a brand, and here’s a list to help you squeeze out a creative domain hack!

-Promoting user actions is part of a site owner’s role and when used correctly, this is where ccTLD can really shine: Hire.me, Check.in, Help.us, Buy.tv, Sync.me and so on, you are only limited by your imagination.
+Promoting user actions is part of a site owner’s role, and when used correctly, this is where ccTLD can really shine: Hire.me, Check.in, Help.us, Buy.tv, Sync.me and so on, you are only limited by your imagination.

 Besides, you don’t have to limit yourself with domain extensions, names like BuyiPhoneCa.se or RateGa.me could work well as long as they signal user action.

-How You Could Prevent The Cons of ccTLD
+How You Could Prevent the Cons of ccTLD